mciocchi/atomic_d6/README.md

 ### 1) Players take Action

-When a player announces their action, the GM assigns a difficulty to their roll, and they roll the appropriate number of dice.
+When a player announces their action, the GM assigns them a number of Skill Dice and tells them to keep the highest or lowest based on the difficulty of what they're attempting to do.

-When attacking, the difficulty of the roll should take into consideration the target's armor, their ability to parry, dodge, and resist, their level of alertness, and any other mitigating factors.
+When players attack an NPC, the GM should take these factors into consideration when setting the difficulty of the Skill Roll:

+- Range of the target
+- Armor
+- Resistances and Immunities
+- Target's level and ability to take Defensive Actions
+- Target's level of alertness
+- Cover
+- Other mitigating factors

 If the player succeeds on their roll, their attack is successful.
 A failure means their attack missed or was negated by their opponent's actions.
 A failure with Bane might even grant the enemy an immediate counterattack.

 Players may move either before or after they attack.
-A typical mortal can move one zone per combat turn without magical or technological augmentation.
-If they do nothing except move, they may move two zones.
+A typical mortal can move one zone per combat turn without augmentation, but if they do nothing else, they may move two zones.

 Players may also speak in turn-based play, but they are limited to ten syllables per turn.